 Another question that I presume you have is:

 “How much cardio should I do per week to lose weight?”

-Something important remembering is that while these exercises are really going to deliver weight loss results, you must understand that just like anything else in life – if you do too much of something it’s only going to cause harm.
+Something important worth remembering is that while these exercises are really going to deliver great weight loss results, you must understand that just like anything else in life – if you do too much of something it’s only going to cause harm.

 Do not overdo it!